Congressman Mike Turner is a lifelong resident of Southwest Ohio.

 Congressman Turner previously served as the Chairman of the House Armed Services Subcommittee on Strategic Forces, where he had jurisdiction over the nation's nuclear arsenal, the Department of Defense's intelligence programs, and also over missile defense systems.

-The Tactical Air and Land Forces Subcommittee conducts oversight of ammunition programs, Army and Air Force acquisition programs, all Navy and Marine Corps aviation programs, and National Guard and Army and Air Force National Guard and Reserve.
-The subcommittee also authorizes procurement and R&D programs to ensure that America's soldiers and airmen are fully equipped to carry out their mission.
+Turner currently serves as the Chairman of the House Armed Services Tactical Air and Land Forces Subcommittee which oversees ammunition programs, Army and Air Force acquisition programs, all Navy and Marine Corps aviation programs, National Guard and Army and Air Force National Guard and Reserve.
+Turner's chairmanship ensures that America's soldiers and airmen are fully equipped to carry out their mission.

 In January of 2011, Turner was appointed Chairman of the US Delegation to the North Atlantic Treaty Organization (NATO) Parliamentary Assembly the inter-parliamentary organization of legislators from the countries of the North Atlantic Alliance.
 In December of 2014, Turner was elected President of the NATO Parliamentary Assembly.

 In January 2015, the Speaker of the House appointed Congressman Turner to the House Intelligence Committee.
 He is one of only two members of Congress to serve on both the House Intelligence Committee and as a Subcommittee Chairman on the House Armed Services Committee.Posts by Mike Turner